laravel-enso/select/README.md

 You cannot use model computed attributes to display attributes when using the serverside mode of the select.

-You can have the serverside route permissions generated automatically when creating permissions for a resource controller.
+You can have the server-side route permissions generated automatically when creating permissions for a resource controller.

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.